 - To provide high quality American Sign Language instruction

 - To prepare professional interpreters who are competent, ethical, and life-long learners

-- To promote excellent resources, service, and scholarship to the state of Kentucky, the region, and throughout the United States.
+- To promote excellent resources, partnerships, service, and scholarship to the Commonwealth of Kentucky, the region, and throughout the United States.

 2. Program Objectives:

 The program objectives are enumerated under the three main goals.

 A. To provide high quality American Sign Language instruction.

 - The program will recruit and retain qualified and diverse ASL instructional personnel.

 - The program will continually enhance ASL curricula, materials, methods, assessments, and lab experiences.